 Digital businesses should adopt SaaS in cloud computing as it offers zero management, i.e., everything is taken care of by the vendor itself.
-And, sometimes SaaS services could disrupt the market by developing an out-of-the-box solution, just like what Net Solutions did for SampleBoard.
+And, sometimes, SaaS services could disrupt the market by developing an out-of-the-box solution, just like what Net Solutions did for SampleBoard.

 Rosslyn Tebbutt, an interior designer at SampleBoard, had the vision to create a SaaS application that could help draft visual design concepts.
-Using the agile software development method, we created a custom product that stood relevant to the designer industry.
+Using the agile software development method, we created a custom product relevant to the designer industry.
 For more in-depth insight, here is the case study.

 Platform as a Service (PaaS) – Build on it

 In simple words, PaaS is providing a platform for developers to create applications that can be further provided as a SaaS solution.
-One of the prominent PaaS examples is Google App Engine that helps create and host applications easily.
+One of the prominent PaaS examples is Google App Engine that helps produce and host applications easily.

 PaaS is also available on a pay-as-you-go basis, which means you only pay for resources that you subscribe to.
 Here, all you need to do is manage the built application, and the vendor takes care of the rest.